jfaixo/Istio-Playground/packages/istio-load-balancing/README.md

 This sample does the following:
 - create a k3d cluster
-- install istio along with some conveniency tools (pprometheus, grafana, kiali)
+- install istio along with some conveniency tools (prometheus, grafana, kiali)
 - deploy [this helm chart](./helm-chart) that contains the examples explained right below
 - exposes [kiali](http://kiali.api-127.0.0.1.nip.io:8080/) and [grafana](http://grafana.api-127.0.0.1.nip.io:8080/) locally, so that we can "see" what is happening
--

 ## Samples